mfinelli/dotfiles/roles/macos/README.md

 - Mission control keyboard shortcuts -> Mission Control (I'm setting "Mission Control" to ^↑ [Ctrl + Up Arrow], "Application windows" to ^↓ [Ctrl + Down Arrow], and leaving "Show Desktop" with the default F11)
+- Night shift: Settings -> Displays -> Night Shift (I currently enable it on schedule from sunset to sunrise)